 Spare Fuel for Ladakh Trip

-The first thing to do is to be sure of is your vehicle’s mileage.
-Whether is it a car or motorcycle; please have a close enough estimate of how long your vehicle runs on a liter of Petrol or Diesel.
+The first thing to do is to be sure of your vehicle’s fuel efficiency.
+Whether is it a car or motorcycle, please have a close enough estimate of how many kilometers can your vehicle run on a liter of Petrol or Diesel.

 Manali Leh highway

 Between Manali and Leh, the last petrol pump is at Tandi.
 It is a reliable petrol pump and always functional so you should tank up here.
 After Tandi, there is no other gas station for about 320 odd kilometers until Karu.

 So in the case of a Royal Enfield for example, it has a tank capacity of 12-13 liters.
 Its fuel efficiency is about 25 to 30 kilometers per liter in the hills.
 So I would carry about five liters of petrol, just to be on a safer side.
 In the case of a Pulsar with 18 liters of tank capacity, I would not carry any fuel for the Manali Leh highway.

 Calculate the same way for any vehicle you are traveling in, be it a car or motorcycle.
 This can help you decide if you should carry any spare fuel on this route at all.
 For more details, please take a look at How to Plan a Trip from Manali to Leh.

 Srinagar Leh highway